Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

 \begin{theorem} Let \( S \subset \mathbb{H}^3 \) be a translation surface of the first or second kind.
-Then \( S \) is a conformal translation soliton if and only if it is contained in a totally geodesic hyperbolic plane or a Grim reaper cylinder.
-Moreover, up to a rigid motion, for constants \( c, d, k \in \mathbb{R} \), it can be parameterized as
+Then \( S \) is a conformal soliton if and only if it is contained in a totally geodesic hyperbolic plane in the second kind case, or, for constants \( c, d, m \in \mathbb{R} \), it can be parameterized as